yidas/google-maps-services-php/README.md

  1. Visit https://developers.google.com/console and log in with a Google Account.
  2. Select one of your existing projects, or create a new project.
  3. Enable the API(s) you want to use.
-The Python Client for Google Maps Services accesses the following APIs:
+The Client for Google Maps Services accesses the following APIs:
     * Directions API
     * Distance Matrix API